shownola/word_counter/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is a very simple demo of StimulusReflex.

 Things you may want to cover:

-* Ruby version
+* Ruby version 2.6.3

+* Rails 6.0.3

-* System dependencies
+* Stimulus reflex

+* RailsBytes for templating Bootstrap

+* Redis needs to be installed and running to run program

 * Configuration